juapem/MB-300-Excersises/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M01E04.md

+---
+lab:
+    title: 'Exercise 04: Create search queries and save for future use'
+    module: 'Module 01: Use common functionality and implementation tools'
+---
 ## Exercise 4: Create search queries and save for future use

 1. Go to **Fixed assets \> Fixed assets \> Fixed assets.**